crosire/reshade/include/README.md

 }
 ```

-For more complex examples, see also the built-in add-ons in [source/addon](../source/addon).
+For more complex examples, see the [examples directory in this repository](../examples).

 ## Overlays